 Antonio Area Freeway System

-decade, San Antonio has boomed and traffic volumes have increased
+the past decade, San Antonio has boomed and traffic volumes have

 not been able to keep pace with growth, mostly due to the effect of